 Afghanistan needs an educated people to prosper and the Afghan people need education to fulfill their potential and improve their lives.
 High quality training is the key to good education and creating sustainable education systems.
-Also see Rights training.
+In addition to Teacher Training also see Rights training.

 You can only have a well educated people if you have high quality teaching.
 This is why training teachers has always held a position of great importance in the development of AIL as an organization.
 Teachers are trained by AIL and then receive follow up supervision and monitoring of progress.
 Teachers return for up to date seminar trainings to keep up with the latest in teaching theory.